 While we must maintain sufficient inventory levels to operate our business successfully, meet our customers' demands, and mitigate the possible impact of supply chain issues, accumulating excess inventory may have a significant unfavorable impact on our operating results and financial condition.
 Changing customer demands, supplier lead times and uncertainty surrounding new product launches expose us to risks associated with excess inventory or shortages.
 Our products are manufactured using a wide variety of purchased parts and raw materials and we must maintain sufficient inventory levels to meet the demand for the products we sell, which can change rapidly and unexpectedly.
 During peak years of our business, increases in demand for capital equipment result in longer lead times for many important system components.
-Future increases in demand could cause delays in meeting the shipment requirements or expectations of our customers.
-Because of the variability and uniqueness of customer orders, we seek to avoid maintaining an extensive inventory of materials for manufacturing.
+Future increases in demand for capital equipment result in longer lead times for injudices of customer orders, we seek to avoid maintaining an extensive inventory of materials for manufacturing.
 However, long lead times for important system components during industry upturns sometimes require us to carry higher levels of inventory and make larger purchase commitments than we otherwise would make.
 We may be unable to sell sufficient quantities of products if market demand changes, resulting in increased risk of excess inventory that could lead to obsolescence or reduced liquidity as we fulfill our purchase commitments.
 Conversely, if we do not have a sufficient inventory of a product to fulfill customer orders, we may lose orders or customers, which may adversely affect our business, financial condition and results of operations.
-We may not be able to accurately predict market demand to avoid inventory shortages or build inventories and issue purchase commitments in excess of our current requirements.
+We may not be able to accurately predict market demand to avoid inventory shortages or build inventories and issue purchase commitments in excess of our customers, shortages or build inventories and issue purchase commitments in excess of our customers.